-Consent Granted: To discharge waste drilling fluids, water, produced water and stormwater form hydrocarbon exploration and production operations by deepwell injection at the Pouri-A wellsite a.
+For General, Standard and Special conditions pertaining to this consent please see reverse side of this document a.
 The consent holder shall pay to the Taranaki Regional Council all the administration, monitoring and supervision costs of this consent, fixed in accordance with section 36 of the Resource Management Act 1991.